KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 For example, if the OpLine line number is 15, and there is a "#line 10" on line 40 in the OpSource source, then line 45 in the OpSource contains the correct source line.

-### Shader Instrumentation Input Record Format
+### Shader Instrumentation Input Record Format for Descriptor Indexing

-Although the input buffer is a linear array of unsigned integers, conceptually there are arrays within the linear array
+Although the DI input buffer is a linear array of unsigned integers, conceptually there are arrays within the linear array

 Word 1 starts an array (denoted by sets_to_sizes) that is number_of_sets long, with an index that indicates the start of that set's entries in the sizes array